 That made no sense to me, and I assume to almost anyone who is interested in what makes us tick.
 I spent 5 years on the book, getting it right, wrestling as best as I could with my uncertainties.
 I had no doubt our fear of death had a lot to teach us.
 The book is full of my thoughts about it.
 I expected others to follow in that direction.
 There was a lot to learn.
 IUP, at the time, was the premier publishing house, kind of the Knopf of psychiatric literature.
 All of a sudden journal editors were asking me to write something for them, a new experience for me.
 But they wanted me to write about what they wanted me to write.
 I had my own ideas.

 IUP registered the book with The Library of Congress.
 The publishing house listed it in their upcoming publicity campaign.
 It’s a long story of what went awry, but it includes two years fighting with their editor, about changes he wanted.
 I knew I was correct (at least at the time I was certain) so I didn’t budge.
+It would have been so easy to fudge it, compliment my editor for his insight, then find a way to say what I wanted to say.
+But two year of trying to prove to the editor that I was right and he was wrong led to a stalemate.
 They hired an arbiter who supported me.
 IUP, as a scholarly publisher, simply needed an introduction that explained that the book had a lot to say, but it was more speculative than their usual.
 A new editor was assigned.
 He introduced himself with a letter stating that he agreed with the first editor.
 That did it.
 I didn’t write back.
 Not surprisingly, eventually the manuscript sat on my shelf for years unpublished.
 (I was busy writing another book).
 About nine years later, out of the blue, I got a letter from IUP giving me 6 month to agree to their changes.
 I couldn’t even remember what was in the book so I ignored their letter.

 That fiasco was very important to me.
 In the last few years I have put the meaning of the book’s fate in perspective.
 One day, Walt Disney Productions contacted me.
 They had found the title in The Library of Congress.
 They were doing a comedy, What About Bob.
 I told them it doesn’t exist.
 “No problem,” they said.
 They would create a book cover (with blank pages).
 Sure I told them.
 At that point, why not.
 The five years I labored writing the book may have been wasted but glory hungry person that I am, at least it got to go Hollywood.
 They filmed the scene.
 It was cut from the final version of the movie.